spalabucr/cs179f-winter25/README.md

 console        3 26 0
 ```

+## Common issues
+- You might need to export $PATH.
+Please check the slides!

 ## Projects
 We will have five projects, each counting 20% of the final grade, aimed to making several improvements on xv6:
 1. [Unix Uilities: sleep, find, xargs](doc/lab1.md)